Dev-Dami/tini-log/CONTRIBUTING.md

 ## 📂 Project Structure

-Here's a map of the `dd-tinylog` codebase to help you find your way around.
+Here's a map of the `Zario` codebase to help you find your way around.

 ```bash
 /